Our Services

 Helpful Resources

-Red light therapy uses specific red and near-infrared wavelengths to penetrate the skin, normalize oil production, accelerate cell turnover, and reduce inflammation, helping to clear blackheads and acne over an 8 to 12-week course.
-Clinical trials report up to a 90 percent reduction in lesions when treatments are done 3 to 5 times weekly with the right device settings and consistent aftercare.
+Red light therapy uses red and near-infrared wavelengths to penetrate the skin, normalize oil production, accelerate cell turnover, and reduce inflammation—helping clear blackheads and acne over an 8 to 12-week course.
+Clinical trials show up to a 90% reduction in lesions when treatments are performed 3 to 5 times weekly with proper device settings and consistent aftercare.

 Acne, blackheads, and congested pores affect millions of people worldwide.
 From hormonal changes to environmental factors, clogged pores can be frustrating and sometimes painful.
 Fortunately, red light therapy (RLT) has emerged as an evidence-based, non-invasive option to help clear pores, reduce inflammation, and improve overall skin health.
 In this guide, we'll explain how red light therapy works, explore its benefits for blackheads and congestion, and offer practical tips for safe, effective use.